Carthage: Society and local economy

 Punic culture and agricultural sciences, after arriving at Carthage from the eastern Mediterranean, gradually adapted to the local conditions.
 The merchant harbor at Carthage was developed after settlement of the nearby Punic town of Utica, and eventually the surrounding African countryside was brought into the orbit of the Punic urban centers, first commercially, then politically.
-Direct management over cultivation of neighbouring lands by Punic owners followed.
+Direct management over cultivation of neighboring lands by Punic owners followed.
 A 28-volume work on agriculture written in Punic by Mago, a retired army general (c.
 300), was translated into Latin and later into Greek.
 The original and both translations have been lost; however, some of Mago's text has survived in other Latin works.
 Olive trees (e.g., grafting), fruit trees (pomegranate, almond, fig, date palm), viniculture, bees, cattle, sheep, poultry, implements, and farm management were among the ancient topics which Mago discussed.
 As well, Mago addresses the wine-maker's art (here a type of sherry).

 In Punic farming society, according to Mago, the small estate owners were the chief producers.
 They were, two modern historians write, not absent landlords.
 Rather, the likely reader of Mago was "the master of a relatively modest estate, from which, by great personal exertion, he extracted the maximum yield."
-Mago counselled the rural landowner, for the sake of their own 'utilitarian' interests, to treat carefully and well their managers and farm workers, or their overseers and slaves.
+Mago counseled the rural landowner, for the sake of their own 'utilitarian' interests, to treat carefully and well their managers and farm workers, or their overseers and slaves.
 Yet elsewhere these writers suggest that rural land ownership provided also a new power base among the city's nobility, for those resident in their country villas.
-By many, farming was viewed as an alternative endeavour to an urban business.
+By many, farming was viewed as an alternative endeavor to an urban business.
 Another modern historian opines that more often it was the urban merchant of Carthage who owned rural farming land to some profit, and also to retire there during the heat of summer.
 It may seem that Mago anticipated such an opinion, and instead issued this contrary advice (as quoted by the Roman writer Columella):